THUDM/ProNE/README.md

 python proNE.py -graph data/PPI.ungraph -emb1 emb/PPI_sparse.emb -emb2 emb/PPI_spectral.emb
  -dimension 128 -step 10 -theta 0.5 -mu 0.2
 ```
-Where PPI_sparse.emb and PPI_spectral.emb are output embedding files and dimension, step, theta and mu are our model parameters.
+Where PPI_sparse.emb and PPI_spectral.emb are output embedding files and dimension, step, theta and mu are our model parameters(default is 0.2 and 0.5 respectively).
+The model has slightly different optimal parameters on different datasets, for example mu equals to -4.0on Wikipedia.

 If you want to evaluate the embedding via node classification task, you can run